denten-books/plain-text/1-chapter.md

 ![Universal Turing machine as an idea.
 "Nick Gardner's Wireworld multiplier, via a Turing machine."](images/turing-idea.png)

-[^ln1-caveat]: The institutional distinctions between software engineering and computer science often hinge on the extent to which the discipline pays heed to the physical limitations of computing.
-As usual the situation on the ground is much more complicated, and the boundaries between software engineering and computer science are fast eroding.
-Still, North American students often have the choice to major in Computer Science or Software Engineering.
-It would not be unusual for the one faculty to be located in the School for Liberal Arts and Science and the other in the School of Engineering.
-Consider also the two major professional organizations: Institute for Electrical and Electronics Engineers (IEEE) and Association for Computing Machinery (ACM).
-See
-@glass_comparative_1992; @parnas_software_1999; @glass_analysis_2004;
-@vessey_unified_2005.

 Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
 If the Turing machine is to be taken at